Tech stocks, financials boost Indian shares; eyes on Reliance meeting

-BENGALURU, June 24 (Reuters) - Indian shares rose on Thursday, boosted by heavyweight information technology and financial stocks, while shares of Reliance Industries (RELI.NS) fell ahead of its annual general meeting later in the day.
+BENGALURU (Reuters) - Indian shares rose on Thursday, boosted by heavyweight information technology and financial stocks, while shares of Reliance Industries fell ahead of its annual general meeting later in the day.

 Declining COVID-19 cases, easing of pandemic-led curbs in several states, and a recent record surge in daily vaccinations drove both the indexes to record highs this month.
 But, they have retreated in the last two sessions in choppy trading as investors locked in gains ahead of Thursday’s expiry of monthly contracts for June.